fangj99/gifmaze/README.md

 ```
 This means "render a frame every 20 steps, set the delay time between successive frames to 0.05 second, and the color of index 3 in the global color table as the transparent channel".

-Now we have a gif surface to draw on, an environemnt to control how the animation is rendered, the last thing is to add a maze to run the algorithm.
+Now we have a gif surface to draw on, an environemnt to control how the animation is rendered, then the last thing is to add a maze to run the algorithm.

 ``` python
 maze = anim.create_maze_in_region(cell_size=5, region=8, mask=None)